Give Your AI

 How Continuity fixes this:

 Stores every architectural decision with relationships and timestamps.
-AI tools see the evolution of your codebase, not just current state.
+AI tools see the evolution of your codebase—not just the current state.

-Sound familiar?
-You're not alone.
-Thousands of developers waste hours every week on context re-entry.
+Many developers lose hours every week to context re-entry.

 What is Synthetic Memory?